How to notify the AA when someone dies

 AA car insurance is sold and administered separately from breakdown cover.
 If the deceased held an AA car insurance policy, the process runs in parallel to – but independently of – the breakdown cover notification.

 Call 0800 980 6239 to notify the AA car insurance team.
-Alternatively, use the bereavement form at theaa.com/help-support/report-a-bereavement – you can notify both products at once.
+Alternatively, use the bereavement form at theaa.com/help-support/report-a-bereavement – you can notify both breakdown cover and insurance in one submission.

 Do not drive the car before confirming cover.
 A car insurance policy is personal to the named policyholder.
 Once the policyholder dies, the legal position of any other driver – including a named driver on the policy – is not straightforward.
-Before anyone moves or drives the deceased’s vehicle, contact the AA to confirm whether cover is still in place.
+Before anyone moves or drives the deceased’s vehicle, contact the AA to confirm whether cover remains in place.
 Driving an uninsured vehicle is a criminal offence.
-If a family member needs to move the car urgently, short-term cover is available from specialist providers from as little as one hour.
+For more on this, see our guide to what happens to car insurance when someone dies.

 Cancellation and refund.
 The AA will cancel the policy from the date of death and calculate a pro-rata refund of any unused annual premium.
 Most insurers waive the standard cancellation fee in bereavement circumstances – ask the AA to confirm this when you call.